finn-no/tech.finn.no/_drafts/2015-04-28-Apache-Cassandra-in-a-Microservices-Enterprise-Platform.markdown

 Here Cassandra is relevant to the monitoring and architectural safety aspects of microservices, from looking at how monitoring is typically time series data, a known strength for Cassandra, and looking into how modern distributed systems should be put together.

 ## turning the database inside out
 Having worked in the enterprise for over a decade it's clear that the relational database is at juxtaposition to the rest of our industry.
-The way we code against the RDMS, layering domain logic and at various layers up through the stack we insert additional complexity and cyclic dependencies with caches that require invalidation, makes it obvious we've been doing things wrong.
-You can see it all too often in plain sight when watching presentations where people show their wonderful service orientated architectures or microservices platforms, and despite talking about how their services scale, are fault-tolerant and resilent, maybe even throwing in some fancy messaging system, there is still in the corner of their diagrams a magic unicorn – the relational database.
+The way we code against the RDMS, layer domain logic upon it, and at various layers up through the stack add additional complexity and cyclic dependencies with caches that require invalidation, makes it obvious we've been doing things wrong.
+You can see it all too often in plain sight when watching presentations where people show their wonderful service orientated architectures or microservices platforms, and despite talking about how their services scale, are fault-tolerant and resilent, maybe even throwing in some fancy messaging system, there is still in the corner of their diagrams the magic unicorn – the relational database.
 Amidst all the promotion and praise for BASE architectures, acceptance that our own services and those infrastructural like Solr, Elastic Search, or Kafka, need to work with eventual consistency so to achieve performance and availability, the relational database somehow gets a free ride, an exception, to all this common sense.

 Martin Kleppman presented at Strange Loop last year and afterwards wrote an article ["Turning the database inside out with Apache Sanza"](http://blog.confluent.io/2015/03/04/turning-the-database-inside-out-with-apache-samza/) that properly hits the nail on the head, or rather smashes that nail properly into place, perfectly describing my woes around why the relational database has ruined back-end programming for us.
 And he sums it up rather elegantly to that the replication mechanism to databases needs to come out and become its own integral and accepted component to our systems designs.
 And this externalised replication is what we call streams and event driven design, and it leads us to de-normalised datasets and more time-series data models.